Our beautiful world is fascinating, and nothing can replace experiencing it first-hand. Deciding to travel is one of the best decisions you can make.

 First off, read all of the fine print of any travel insurance policy you buy.
 Almost all insurance companies will not issue payment for medical treatment you receive as a result of a pre-existing condition.
-If you have a pre-existing medical condition, then you should seek out travel insurance that will cover you with full knowledge of that condition.
+If you have a pre-existing medical condition, then you should seek out recommended travel insurance that will cover you with full knowledge of that condition.

-If you make a claim with a travel insurance company and they uncover your medical history (which they inevitably will), they will almost declare your insurance void and you will be stuck with the bill.
+If you make a claim with a travel insurance company and they uncover your medical history (which they inevitably will), they will most-likely declare your insurance void and you will be stuck with the bill.

 Insurance companies will do anything to avoid paying you.
 Having a secret pre-existing medical condition that you fail to report is a sure way to get your policy nullified.
 Be honest.
 Read the fine print.
 Do your homework on what is covered and what is not (especially with regard to pre-existing conditions).